Abhiman-Singh/soccer-central/README.md

 -The React app will open at: http://localhost:3000

 # 4.Usage
-Once both servers are running:
+-Once both servers are running:

-Visit http://localhost:3000 in your browser.
+-Visit http://localhost:3000 in your browser.

-The app will automatically fetch and display upcoming soccer matches.
+-The app will automatically fetch and display upcoming soccer matches.

-The backend retrieves matches scheduled for the next 10 days (as per free API tier limits).
+-The backend retrieves matches scheduled for the next 10 days (as per free API tier limits).

-5. API Details
+# 5. API Details
 External API: Football-Data.org

 -Backend Endpoint: http://localhost:5000/api/matches